-Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2019, valuations were the same as those employed in the July 1, 2017, pension actuarial valuation of the Tennessee Consolidated Retirement System (TCRS).
+Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2020, valuations were the same as those employed in the July 1, 2017, pension actuarial valuation of the Tennessee Consolidated Retirement System (TCRS) for Group I employees.
 These assumptions were developed by TCRS based on the results of an actuarial experience study for the period July 1, 2012, through June 30, 2016.
 The demographic assumptions were adjusted to more closely reflect actual and expected future experience.
 Mortality tables are used to measure the probabilities of participants dying before and after retirement.
-The mortality rates employed in this valuation are taken from the RP-2014 Healthy Participant Mortality Table for Annuitants for non-disabled post-retirement mortality, with mortality improvement projected to all future years using Scale MP-2016.
-Post-retirement tables are Blue Collar and adjusted with a 2% load for males and a -3% load for females.
+The mortality rates employed in this valuation are taken from the RP-2014 Employees and Healthy Participant Mortality Table projected generationally with MP-2016 from the central year for pre-retirement.
+For post-retirement the tables are Blue Collar and adjusted with a 2% load for males and a -3% load for females.
 Mortality rates for impaired lives are the same as those used by TCRS and are taken from a gender-distinct table published in the IRS Ruling 96-7 for disabled lives with a 10% load.

-Long-term expected rate of return - The long-term expected rate of return of 6% on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major class.
+Long-term expected rate of return - The long-term expected rate of return of 6% on OPEB Trust investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-TCA 8-27-802 establishes the responsibility of the trustees to adopt written investment policies authorizing how assets in the OPEB Trust may be invested and reinvested by the State Treasurer.
+Title 8, Chapter 27, Section 802, Tennessee Code Annotated, establishes the responsibility of the trustees to adopt written investment policies authorizing how assets in the OPEB Trust may be invested and reinvested by the State Treasurer.
 The treasurer may invest trust assets in any security or investment in which the Tennessee Consolidated Retirement System (TCRS) is permitted to invest, provided that investments by the OPEB Trust shall be governed by the investment policies and guidelines adopted by the trustees.
 Any changes to the investment policy will be the responsibility of the established trustees.
 The OPEB Trust investment policy target asset allocation and allocation range for each major asset class is summarized in the following table:

-Allocation on Range
+Allocation Range

 Total

 Asset Class Minimum Maximum Allocation

 Equities 25% 80% 53%

 Fixed income and short-term securities 20% 50% 25%

 Real estate 0% 20% 10%

 Private equity and strategic lending 0% 20% 7%

 Cash and cash equivalents 0% 25% 5%

-- 100%
+100%

-The best estimates of geometric real rates of return for each major asset class included in the target asset allocation as of June 30, 2019, are summarized in the following table:
+The best estimates of geometric real rates of return for each major asset class included in the target asset allocation as of June 30, 2020, are summarized in the following table:

 Long-term Expected

 Asset Class Real Rate of Return

-U.S. equity 4.75%
+U.S. equity 4.11%

-Developed market international equity 5.63%
+Developed market international equity 5.19%

-Emerging market international equity 5.95%
+Emerging market international equity 5.29%

-Private equity and strategic lending 4.60%
+Private equity and strategic lending 4.11%

-U.S. fixed income 0.63%
+U.S. fixed income 0.00%

-Real estate 4.28%
+Real estate 3.72%

+Cash (government) (0.69%)